• The samples are delivered by the customer or through a courier service.

 • Only senior management is allowed access to certain pertinent sections of LIMS information.
 The Managing Director has complete access to all sections of LIMS.

-• On completion of analysis, the calculations and calibrations are recorded on the work sheet.
+• On completion of the analysis, the calculations and calibrations are recorded on the worksheet.

 • The documentation is given to the Laboratory Administrator who completes the relevant Worksheet Registers.